-This year we will be launching a number of campaigns to make sure we are having the maximum impact on behalf of councils and to show that we are responding quickly to council concerns.
-Each of our campaigns will be use varying tactics to get our messages across but they will all focus on the issues that currently matter most to councils.
+This year we will be launching a number of campaigns to make sure we are maximise our impact on behalf of councils and to show we are responding quickly to council concerns.
+Each of our campaigns will use varying tactics to get our messages across but they will all focus on the issues that currently matter most to councils.